yuriy-stryzhak/yuriy-stryzhak.github.io/README.md

 14. [jcbmoscow.ru](http://jcbmoscow.ru/) (PSD to HTML, Wordpress)
 15. [koronamebel.ru](http://koronamebel.ru/) (Wordpress)
 16. [LP 1 for WGP.global](https://yuriy-stryzhak.github.io/wgp-lp1/) (Layout from Figma then adding to the HubSpot CRM)
+17. [LP 2 for WGP.global](https://yuriy-stryzhak.github.io/wgp-lp2/) (Layout from Figma then adding to the HubSpot CRM)

 ### **Training**